nestforge-studio/regcraft/README.md

 ## Privacy & security
 - RegCraft runs entirely in your browser.
 Your text and patterns are not sent to a server.
 - A strict Content Security Policy is set to reduce third‑party access.

-## Robots (search engines)
-- robots.txt currently allows all crawling so people can discover the site once published.
-- If you want to prevent indexing during a private preview, set a noindex meta in index.html or change robots.txt to disallow all temporarily.

 ## Support
 - Questions or licencing enquiries: nestforge.studio@gmail.com